 Unlikely beneficiaries of prohibition were doctors and nurses who were in greater demand.

-Injuries and murders caused by gang rivalries also caused increased demand for florists, casket makers and morticians.
+Injuries and murders caused by gang rivalries also caused an increased demand for florists, casket makers, and morticians.
 They, too, were surprisingly beneficiaries of the erupting violence.

 Another surprising feature of the Prohibition era was the onset of some pharmacies having the dual purpose of being used as a ‘cover’ for bootlegging activities!